 The one thing that many women tend to forget to take into consideration is the climate or environment you’ll be getting married in.
 Tropical, hot or humid – try to think comfortable, you don’t want to be sweating your way down the aisle.

-Beach weddings tend to be a favourite and there’s nothing more glamorous than the wind playing with your hair, tie it up slightly if you think it might irritate you.
 Your stylist might also recommend some products and tips that might help hold everything together.

 Your wedding day is not the time to try anything drastic that could create damaging effects.
 If you’ve never cut your hair short before, it’s probably not a good idea to do a trial run of that before the wedding.
 Also, don’t overdo it with products.
 Hairspray is a necessity, but you still want your hair to look natural, not completely frozen in place and this tip is the same for gel and volumizing mousse.

 4. Let it complement You

 Believe in being you.
 If others’ opinions get too loud, always bring it back to what your gut is telling you.
 Your hairstyle has the power to define your entire bridal look, so you want it to compliment your personality, not someone else’s.

 Hairpieces and headbands can add extra glamour to your bridal look, but beware of anything that pokes or prods from the get-go.
 If a hair accessory bothers you from the start, you don’t want to risk being miserable for the entire ceremony and reception.
 Look for accessories that require fewer pins or have fewer teeth.

 5. Consider the shape of your face